skoruba/IdentityServer4.Admin/src/Skoruba.MultiTenant/ReadMe.md

 - **.WithStrategy<FormStrategy>(ServiceLifetime.Singleton);** Registers the Finbuckle
 strategy we're going to use during login and register.

-##### Startup method UsePreAuthenticationMultitenantMiddleware
-Since our resolution strategies include claims, we dont want to configure our middleware here.

-##### Startup method UsePostAuthenticationMultitenantMiddleware
+##### Startup method: ConfigureMultiTenantMiddleware
-This is where we need to configure middleware when using claims.
-Claim resolution strategies must come after authentication middleware.
+This is where we need to configure middleware for our tenant resolution.

 ##### Notes about StartupHelpers
 You dont need to do anything in this class.
 The flag for MultiTenantEnabled will be